OpenOrbis/OpenOrbis-PS4-Toolchain/README.md

 The header files as well as the library stubs may need updating to support yet undiscovered functions, so feel free to fork the repository and make pull requests to update support.

-All Visual Studio solution files are assumed VS2017 *for now*.
-This will change when the .NET core-based projects drop, which will be VS2019 to allow usage of .NET core 3.1.

 <p align="center">
 	<img src="logo.png" width="200px" height="200px">
 </p>

 ## Notes

-The following projects will be added to this repo within the next few days:
+The following projects will be added to this repo soon:
 - Debugger
 - MiraLib